KaichengGroup/FUSE-Flow/README.md

 clarity, and 3D topography of surface microstructure.
 Generative modelling of high-magnification images using our normalising flow architecture FUSE-Flow (open-source) enhanced low-magnification imaging by variational inference.
-Comprehensive validation comprised multi-scale fluorescence histology compared with standard H\&amp;E, and quantitative analyses of senescence, antibiotic toxicity, and nuclear DNA content in tissue models via efficient sampling of entire murine organs by thick slices up to 0.4x8x12mm and 1.3 million cells per surface.
+Comprehensive validation comprised multi-scale fluorescence histology compared with standard H&E, and quantitative analyses of senescence, antibiotic toxicity, and nuclear DNA content in tissue models via efficient sampling of entire murine organs by thick slices up to 0.4x8x12mm and 1.3 million cells per surface.
 This technology addresses long-standing laboratory gaps for high-throughput studies for rapid cellular insights.